In many ways, it’s as enjoyable a place to work as it is to shop. Here are a few of the things I learned on my journey:

 2. Costco is a great destination for health food.

 People who haven’t shopped at warehouse clubs might expect the “buy in bulk” mentality to mean the aisles are lined with junk food.
 While Costco does sell things like cookies and candy bars, there are plenty of healthy options, if that’s what you’re looking for.
 Greek yogurt, coconut water, protein powder, and lean meats are just some of the things that line the shelves at Costco.
-And the produce section is filled with delicious apples, bananas, berries, salads and more.
-These are the foods nutritionists always buy at Costco.
+And the produce section is filled with delicious apples, bananas, berries, salads and more, making it a hot-spot where nutritionists food shop.
+Don’t miss these 10 things at Costco you can’t buy anywhere else.

 3. It’s not just for big families, either.

 When I tell friends I still shop at Costco, they don’t understand what my husband and I buy there, since we don’t have kids and live in a small New York apartment.
 But there are plenty of options for any family size, and it doesn’t mean you have to keep ten spare jars of tomato sauce in your pantry.
 Things like Kirkland Signature protein bars and olive oil are shelf stable for our small household.
 Cleaning supplies like kitchen sponges are sold in reasonably sized packages, too.
 It just depends what you’re looking for—but there’s no one demographic that’s more suited to shop there.
-These Costco shopping tips will save you a ton.
+Wonder why Costco’s rotisserie chickens are the best?
+Here’s your answer.

 4. Costco’s pizza is the real deal.